HVLepage/cavep-undc/_docs/site-network/RC02a.md

 ### Site description
 Site RC02A is located in the tropical zone just below Puente Socsi and the long linear settlement of Lunahuana.
 It is flanked by intensively farmed lands on riverine terraces irrigated by waters extracted from the river at several points higher up.
 The town of Lunahuana is directly upriver and largely located atop a high riverine terrace on the south side of the channel.
 The valley floor at this point is a narrowing flat flood plain bounded north and south by arid desertic hills with little or no vegetation.

-The channel flow is highly variable from the dry to wet season and from year to year, especially in El Niño years when the valley may be subject to major  flooding.
-However, the river holds water year-round, unlike many rivers entering the coastal plain along the west flank of the Andes in Peru.
+The channel flow is variable from the dry to wet season and from year to year, especially in El Niño years when the valley may be subject to major  flooding.
+However, the river holds a significant amount of water year-round unlike many rivers entering the coastal plain along the west flank of the Andes in Peru.
 More generally water levels are a function of the levels of abstraction for agriculture and urban demands.
-The channel itself is very similar to that at RC01, braided and made up largely of cobbles and smaller boulders.
+The channel itself is already very similar to that at RC01, braided and made up largely of cobbles and smaller boulders.

 The banks are lined with extensive river cane scattered acacia and stands of stunted willow.
 This area is designated as a ‘bosque de proteccion’ affording some degree of protection to this relictual area of natural vegetation.
 This area is an important reserve for populations of Slender-billed Finch, a near threatened species with a limited distribution from northern Chile to the rio Cañete, in Peru.
 This area also holds populations of mountain Parakeet and endemic Black-necked Woodpecker.